 Storm windows cost an average of $4,656 to install.
 With an average annual discount of $108-$162, it would take awhile to recoup the cost from the upgrade alone (we’re talking between 28 and 43 years), but if you do live in an a high-risk area, it could save you thousands in repairs should a bad storm damage your home.

-A new roofing installation in Kansas City is a significant — and expensive — undertaking.
+A new roofing installation in Kansas or Missouri is a significant — and expensive — undertaking.
 However, a bad roof can cost you a lot.
 If your roof leaks, you’re likely to face rotting wood and interior water damage.
 If it’s weak, hail and high-impact storms can breakthrough.

 Insurers offer several types of discounts for roof upgrades.
 One is an impact-resistant roof discount for roofs that protect against lightning and hail.
 Another is a roof age discount, which applies to homes with newer roofs.